-Once you’ve lined up your word and you’re happy with how it looks, draw a box with your curser around the word, then group it back together again.
+Once you’ve lined up your word and you’re happy with how it looks, draw a box with your cursor around the word, then group it back together again.

-Finally, click WELD (in the bottom right hand corner) so it will become one single “image” of a word.
+Finally, click WELD (in the bottom-right corner) so it will become one single “image” of a word.
 Otherwise, if you’re cutting vinyl, your letter cuts will overlap each other into a big ol’ fat mess.

 Ta-Da!
 Easy peasy, and no cursing necessary!
 Look at you making it through a project without getting frustrated!
-I’m standing and clapping for your right now.
+I’m standing and clapping for you right now.